|

 1913

-"When revolutionary movements established republics in
+"When revolutionary movements established

-with the democracy of ancient Greece."
+association with the democracy of ancient Greece."

-Neoclassical is also the style for the nation's Capitol.
-Neoclassical
+Neoclassical is also the style for the nation's

-architecture is characterized by monumentality, strict use of
+Capitol.
+Neoclassical architecture is characterized by monumentality,

-late 18th and 19th centuries.
+the late 18th and 19th centuries.

 St. Basil the Great Church